SECURITY SPOTLIGHT - A Tale of Two Executives : The CEO & The CISO

 I remember hearing a quote that said something like 70 or 80% of leadership is communication.

-And talk about people and their eyes glazing over.
-It's when the security leader starts talking about the details of identity and access management that the business leaders just like don't really want to get bogged down in which single sign on and how to deploy it.
+And talk about people and their eyes glazing over, it's when the security leader starts talking about the details of identity and access management that the business leaders just like, don't really want to get bogged down in which single sign on and how to deploy it, they want to understand cost, risk, opportunity, efficiency for employees.

 Yeah.
-And I mean, I think that's something that you and I have worked on is what is it like when you present to every board meeting, how is our sort of security posture changing?
+And I mean, I think that's something you and I've have have worked on is, you know, what, what is it, like, when you present, you present to every every board meeting?

-And we have a relatively technical board.
+And we have a, you know, relatively technical board.

-But I think there's and I do this across all of our teams.
-Like we have a rule that there's just no acronyms in anything that the individual vendors don't matter, lead with the problem.
+But, you know, I think there's there.
+And I do this across, you know, all of our teams, like, you know, we have a rule that there's just no acronyms in a thing that, you know, the individual vendors don't matter, lead with the problem, like, what is it we're trying to solve?

-And then we have a solution that comes behind that and then make it as tangible as possible.
+And, and then make it as tangible as possible.

-But it's actually what it is.
-It's just getting people to really internalize what it is that you're saying.
+But it's actually what it is, it's just getting people to really internalize what it is that you're saying.

-And again, the more that you can be not the person who's just saying, oh, my gosh, the world is falling and we have all the pointing out all the problems, but instead saying, how can we as an organization and how can we as a business make smart decisions that take security into account and recognize that I'm part of a greater team?
+And the more that you can make that incredibly concrete, and, and specific, and again, the more that you can be not the person who's just saying, oh, my gosh, the world is falling, and we have all the, you know, pointing out all the problems, but instead saying, how can we as an organization and how can we as a business make smart decisions that take security into account and recognize that I'm part of part of a greater team?

-Again, I think that the thing that really differentiates people in this, it stops being technical acumen pretty early on.
+I, you know, again, I think that the thing that that really differentiates people in this, it stops being technical acumen pretty, pretty early on, and it starts being much more of the actual communication and, and, and empathy and curiosity.

 I'd like to go deeper on this kind of communicating about risk in two specific areas.

-One is like you talked about the need to understand the business opportunity when you're explaining the risk.
+One is, like you talked about the need to understand the business opportunity when you're explaining the risk.

-You know, again, I think that it's that that's starting to, again, be the kind of bad lawyer where it's where again, I like I think it's better to say, listen, we as a business are I know what the resources we have are.
+Yeah, again, I think that it's that that's starting to, again, be the kind of bad lawyer, where it's where, again, I like, I think it's better to say, listen, we as a business are, I know what the resources we have are, I know what the risks are, I know what's going on.

-You get you get through that.
-So, you know, and sometimes I think that that might be, you know, that maybe that's useful.
+So you know, and sometimes I think that that might be, you know, that maybe that's useful.

-But my next I am on my next 10 questions are going to be how to calculate, you know, 42 percent and and and what what's really going into that.
+But my next, I am on my next 10 questions are going to be how to calculate, you know, 42%.

-So, I mean, I think my level of skepticism probably goes up unless I can actually understand what's what's going on.
+So I mean, I think my level of skepticism probably goes up unless I can actually understand what's what's going on.

 And I don't need to understand it at the level that that you or anyone on your team does.

-So, you know, I think you've got to have you've got to bring the people along.
+So, you know, I think you've got to have, you've got to bring the people along.

 So thank you for thank you for not doing that.